 Now keep in mind these maps are my version of the big, official maps that we have to follow.
 I just like my maps small and condensed.
 If you’d like a copy to of these maps, you can click on any of the pictures for a free Word version.
 Just remember, they’re not fancy, but they do give me a good starting place.

 This year, I’m going to try out something that I’ve never done with my class before, and I’m so stinkin’ excited about it!
 We’re going to do a really fun activity for the third day in third grade!
 I’ve made task cards that are all centered around the number 3.
 There are some academic questions, as well as some questions just for fun.
 I’m going to use these cards to teach my students HOW to use task cards, so this will be a procedural tool for me, as well as a fun way to get my students excited about third grade, and hopefully squeeze in little learning too!

-I couldn't leave my 4th grade friends out, so I made a 4th Day in 4th Grade for you!
+I couldn’t leave my 4th and 5th grade friends out, so I made a 4th Day in 4th Grade for you!